jungtaekkim/bayeso/paper.md

 ![Logo of BayesO.\label{fig:logo_bayeso}](figures/logo_bayeso_capitalized.png){ width=60% }

-In this section we cover the overview of BayesO including the implementations of probabilistic regression models and acquisition functions.
-To implement our software, we actively use NumPy [@HarrisCR2020nature] and SciPy [@VirtanenP2020nm], which are one of the most important scientific packages in Python.
-Moreover, we utilize qmcpy [@ChoiSCT2022mcqmc] for low-discrepancy sequences, pycma [@HansenN2019software] for acquisition function optimization with covariance matrix adaptation evolution strategy, and tqdm for printing a progress bar.
+In this section we cover the overview of BayesO, e.g., probabilistic regression models and acquisition functions.
 Note that this paper is written by referring to BayesO v0.5.4.
 For higher versions of BayesO, see official documentation.

-Now, we enumerate the implementations of probabilistic regression models, which are supported in our package:
+BayesO supports the following probabilistic regression models:

 - Gaussian process regression [@RasmussenCE2006book];
 - Student-$t$ process regression [@ShahA2014aistats];
 - Random forest regression [@BreimanL2001ml].

-Since random forest regression is not a probabilistic model inherently, we compute its mean and variance functions based on the work [@HutterF2014ai].
+Although random forest regression is not a probabilistic model inherently, we can compute its mean and variance functions as reported by @HutterF2014ai.

 We implement the following acquisition functions: